 Add high-converting keywords from your Manual Campaign

-This is a simple process in Sellics; simply select the relevant Manual campaign in your PPC Manager or AMS Manager (for vendors), and filter for a list of the keywords that have generated the most orders for your product.
+This is a simple process in Sellics; simply select the relevant Manual campaign in your PPC Manager (for sellers) or AMS Manager (for vendors), and filter for a list of the keywords that have generated the most orders for your product.

 Add relevant keywords from your Automatic Campaign

 You should regularly browse through your Sponsored Products Auto Campaign to identify new customer search terms that have generated a high number of orders for your campaign.
-You can then add these new search terms as keywords to your Sponsored Brands and Sponsored Products campaigns.
+You can then add these new search terms as keywords to your Amazon Sponsored Brands and Sponsored Products advertising campaigns.

 This is very simple in Sellics; you can easily filter for a list of relevant search terms without having to manually download reports from Seller Central or the Amazon Advertising Console (for vendors).

 Simply click on the relevant ‘Auto campaign’ in your PPC/AMS Manager to instantly see a list of all the new customer search terms Amazon has matched to your ad.
 You will want to add new search terms that have generated the most orders for your ad.

 Once your Amazon Sponsored Brands campaign is up and running, you will want to analyze the performance of your ad placements.
 Here, you can use the Sponsored Brands ‘Keyword Placement’ and ‘Campaign Placement’ reports to evaluate your placement performance data on a more granular level.

 Unfortunately, Amazon does not distinguish between the left-hand rail and bottom of search placements – both fall under ‘Other Placements’.
 This means you can only compare how your ‘Top of Search’ placement performs against your ‘Other Placements.’